Pylons/pyramid/docs/narr/sessions.rst

 In order to use sessions, you must set up a :term:`session factory` during your :app:`Pyramid` configuration.

-A very basic, insecure sample session factory implementation is provided in the :app:`Pyramid` core.
+A very basic session factory implementation is provided in the :app:`Pyramid` core.
 It uses a cookie to store session information.
 This implementation has the following limitations: